Federated Stochastic Gradient Langevin Dynamics: Related work

 \textbf{Variance reduction for stochastic optimization.} Variance reduction has been previously explored to improve the convergence of stochastic gradient descent \citep[e.g.][]{Johnson013, defazio14, Defazio}.
 While federated optimization has gained increasing attention \citep{KonecnyMRR16}, variance reduction for distributed stochastic gradient descent has received only limited attention \citep{centralvr2016, daneaistats2020} so far.

-\textbf{Variance reduction for serial SG-MCMC.} To the best of our knowledge, this is the first work proposing a variance reduction scheme for DSGLD.
-Previous works by \cite{Dubey+others:2016,Baker2019} have proposed strategies to alleviate the effect of high variance in SGLD, for serial settings. \cite{Dubey+others:2016} proposed two algorithms, SAGA-LD and SVRG-LD, both of which are based on using previously evaluated gradients to approximate gradients for data points not visited in a given iteration.
+\textbf{Variance reduction for serial SG-MCMC.} Previous works by \cite{Dubey+others:2016,Baker2019} have proposed strategies to alleviate the effect of high variance in SGLD, for serial settings. \cite{Dubey+others:2016} proposed two algorithms, SAGA-LD and SVRG-LD, both of which are based on using previously evaluated gradients to approximate gradients for data points not visited in a given iteration.
 The first algorithm, SAGA-LD, requires a record of individual gradients for each data point to be maintained.
 In the second one, SVRG-LD, the gradient on the entire data set needs to be periodically evaluated.
 The recently proposed SGLD-CV \cite{Baker2019} uses posterior mode estimates to build control variates, which are added to the gradient estimates to speed up convergence.
-Like SGLD-CV, our algorithm can be seen as a control variate method \citep{Ripley87}, but designed for distributed settings.
+Like SGLD-CV, our algorithm can be seen as a control variate method \citep{Ripley87}, but designed for distributed (federated) settings.

+\textbf{Distributed/parallel SG-MCMC.} In the context of distributed SGLD, \cite{Li+others:2019_aaai} did some work proposing different communication protocols and analyzing their impact on convergence.
+Differently from our work, they do not focus on the impact of heterogeneity among data shards, which is key to federated settings.